Here are some suggestions to make your trip less stressful:

 Onsite registration IS NOT available.
 All attendees must register for the event by Friday, June 10th.

 What is included in my registration fee?

-A 3-day family registration fee includes admission to all sessions, breakfast and lunch each day and the Thursday evening cocktail reception.
+A 3-day family registration fee includes admission to all sessions, breakfast and lunch each day and our Thursday evening meet and greet dinner.
 Thanks to the generosity of our sponsors, all family members and caregivers in attendance are also invited to our family events on Friday and Saturday evening.
-A one or two-day professional registration includes admission to all session on that day, as well as breakfast and lunch.
+A one day professional registration includes admission to all sessions on that day, as well as breakfast and lunch.
 CME and CNE credits are available for Friday sessions.

 What is the cancellation policy?

 Cancellation requests received after May 22nd, are nonrefundable.
-Exceptions may be made for family emergencies and must be submitted in writing to email@example.com.
+Exceptions may be made for family emergencies and must be submitted via email to [email protected]foundation.org.